-Alternative dispute resolution has some significant advantages besides being more cost-effective.
-Whilst it’s an incredibly flexible process, all parties have greater control of it.
-Together, parties can agree on the type of resolution process, a place and time to do it – and can even discuss a broader range of issues that indirectly relate to an argument.
+It is an incredibly flexible process, that all parties have greater control of; parties can agree on the type of resolution process, the place and time to do it and can further benefit from being able to discuss a broader range of issues that indirectly relate to an argument.

-For many, the main advantage of alternative dispute resolution is that discussions can remain private and confidential.
-When disputes run through the courts system, everything is available on public record.
-For most businesses, a lot of information that is discussed in disputes is ‘commercial in confidence’.
-ADR can be an effective way to ensure intellectual property is kept safe and company and individual reputations aren’t publicly damaged.
-Regardless of complexity, many clients find the confidentiality aspect and relative speed in which a dispute can be resolved using alternative dispute resolution a desirable option and one that Madgwicks is well-skilled in operating.
+The main advantage of alternative dispute resolution approaches is that all discussions can remain private and confidential, unlike everything being made available on public record which occurs when disputes run through the Court system.
+In most business and shareholder disputes, a lot of information that is discussed is ‘commercial in confidence’ and alternative dispute resolution can ensure that intellectual property is kept safe and company and individual reputations aren’t publicly damaged.